 HUD provides operating subsidies for public housing at the project level on a calendar year basis.
-The chart displays the amount of Public Housing operating subsidy received from 2015 through 2020.
-It is estimated that the calendar year 2020 operating subsidy will decrease by \$84,665.
+The chart displays the amount of Public Housing operating subsidy received from 2016 through 2021.
+The calendar year 2021 operating subsidy will decrease, due to the RAD conversion of 176 public housing units.

-SHA may use up to 20 percent of the Operating Subsidy obligated for each funding year, starting with CY 2019 appropriated funds and each year thereafter, for CFP activities.
+SHA may use up to 20 percent of the Operating Subsidy obligated for each funding year, starting with CY 2020 appropriated funds and each year thereafter, for CFP activities.